-Gain experience in various practical woodland management tasks plus wildlife surveys at Volunteer Conservation Days at Hazel Hill Wood, near Salisbury, Wiltshire.
-Tasks include ride and glade maintenance, caring for planted trees and hedgelaying.
-Opportunity to take on more responsibility as an Assistant Conservation Volunteer Leader.
+Gain experience in practical woodland management and site maintenance tasks plus wildlife surveys at Hazel Hill Wood, near Salisbury, Wiltshire.
+Tasks include scything and raking to manage paths, rides and glades, restocking firewood and hedgelaying.

 Lee Valley Regional Park Authority

 is a statutory body responsible for managing and developing the 26-mile-long, 10,000-acre linear regional park which serves London, Hertfordshire and Essex.
 Lee Valley Regional Park Authority has a fantastic band of volunteers who get involved in countryside management activities throughout the park’s open spaces.

 has 36 nature reserves across London and a range of volunteering roles in practical conservation and engaging people with nature.
 We couldn't do our work without our fantastic volunteers.
 Please contact firstname.lastname@example.org for more info.

 New Forest National Park Authority - Landscape Partnership Scheme is being led by the New Forest National Park Authority and we are seeking volunteers to help us champion and care for the New Forest.
 For more information about our 21 projects and many volunteering and training opportunities please contact Richard Austin

 We’re an environmental charity dedicated to improving the River Thame Catchment for wildlife and we’re always on the lookout for enthusiastic volunteers to help out with a range of activities including: Riverfly, water quality, wetland birds and non-native plant surveys, and habitat improvement and invasive species control work parties.

 Our Downlands and Lower Mole Partnerships offer a wide range of practical seasonal conservation volunteering opportunities throughout the year across North and NE Surrey, Croydon, Kingston and Sutton.